Develop Superior Writing Habits

 Absolutely!
 One of the research-based premises of the Academic Writing Club is the idea that writing helps you find out what you think, and even what you know.
 It’s difficult to move forward in your thinking if you don’t write.
 So, even when you don’t know what you’re going to write that day, you should write anyway.
 You can write messy drafts and delete them, make lists of options for your topic, debate pros and cons of various approaches, or do anything that moves you forward.
 Even bad writing and dead ends will get you to your goal faster than writing nothing.
 You will save months or even years of dissertation writing if you use this technique!

 Since 2006, the Academic Writing Club has helped thousands of academics maximize their writing productivity and optimize their talent.
-We've received hundreds of testimonials attesting to the power of the Writing Club to help people write, publish, finish their dissertation, and get tenure.
-Perhaps more importantly, the Club has helped people enjoy their academic careers.
+We’ve received hundreds of testimonials attesting to the power of the AWC to help people write, publish, finish their dissertation, and get tenure.
+Perhaps more importantly, the AWC has helped people enjoy their academic careers.

 Life as an academic doesn’t have to be so hard.
 Join us today and boost your academic writing productivity in ways you never knew you could!